-Earnings per Basic Share is the amount of Net Income to Common Stockholders for the period per each Share (Weight Average) after adjusting for Share Factor.
+Earnings per Basic Share is the amount of Net Income to Common Stockholders for the period per Share (Weight Average) after adjusting for Share Factor.

 The Weighted Average Shares Diluted is the number of issued shares that are outstanding and used by the company to calculate Earnings Per Share (Diluted).
 Diluted shares include common shares plus convertible instruments such as options and warrants.
-The Weighted Average Shares depends on the timing of shares issued during the period.
+The Weighted Average Shares depend on the timing of shares issued during the period.

-Deferred Revenue is a component of liabilities representing the carrying amount of receivables that were not recognized as revenue.
-These generally include sales, licensing fees, and royalties, but exclude interest income.
+Deferred revenue is a component of liabilities representing the carrying amount of receivables that were not recognized as revenue.
+These generally include sales, licensing fees, and royalties but exclude interest income.
 Deferred revenue is usually classified as a current liability.

 Property, Plant & Equipment, often abbreviated PP&E, is a component of Assets representing long-term operational assets not easily converted into cash and not intended for resale.